Life insurance covers loss of hearing and deafness. Here's what you need to know.

-Compare quotes for life insurance with cover for loss of hearing
+Get a quote for life insurance with trauma cover

 What life insurance cover can I receive for loss of hearing?